BlakeSanders10497/RedPandaCEN3031/README.md

 # Chem Box

-Chem Box is an open source chemical molecule viewer built off the game engine Unity.
+Chem Box is an open source molecular visualizer tool built using the Unity game engine.

 ## Download